CNC Machine Skimmer Extends Coolant Life

 Six months ago, Tom Zovko, owner of Cleveland, OH-based Z&Z Manufacturing, a producer of hydraulic fittings and special screw-machine products, couldn’t see across his 15,000 sq. ft. machine shop.
 The smoke generated by his CNC machining operations was not only polluting the environment but consuming much of his profits.
 That’s when Zovko contacted Abanaki Corp. for a solution.

 Founded in 1980, Z&Z makes a wide variety of fittings for hydraulic pipe, hoses, and welding equipment.
 Products include British/metric fittings in steel, stainless steel, aluminum, brass, Monel, plastic, and various other castings.

 The company’s machines use way-lube oil to prevent rust and ensure smooth operation, and a coolant for easy cutting at high speeds.
 Engineers had just one problem: With the oil and coolant concentrated in the same area, the end result was a smoke-filled atmosphere that was unsafe for workers and violated EPA regulations.

 Zovko tried changing the coolant daily in an attempt to separate the lubricant from the coolant.
 This didn’t work, and it cost Z&Z thousands of dollars in CNC coolant, downtime and labor charges.

-per hour The 1″ belt can remove up to 1 gal of oil from the surface of the water; the 2″ belt can remove up to 2 gal per hour.
+The 1″ belt can remove up to 1 gal of oil from the surface of the water per hour; the 2″ belt can remove up to 2 gal per hour.

 The CNC machine coolant skimmer’s belt runs over a tail pulley connected to a stabilizer bar that is lowered into the wash water.
 After the belt passes over the drive pulley, it travels through tandem wiper blades where the oil is removed through a discharge channel.